freedomofpress/securedrop/docs/development/virtual_environments.rst

    vagrant ssh
    cd /vagrant/securedrop
    ./manage.py run         # run development servers
-   ./manage.py test        # run the unit and functional tests ./manage.py reset       # resets the state of the development instance ./manage.py add-admin   # create a user to use when logging in to the Journalist Interface
+   ./manage.py reset       # resets the state of the development instance ./manage.py add-admin   # create a user to use when logging in to the Journalist Interface pytest -v tests/        # run the unit and functional tests

-SecureDrop consists of two separate web appications (the Source Interface and the Journalist Interface) that run concurrently.
+SecureDrop consists of two separate web applications (the Source Interface and the Journalist Interface) that run concurrently.
 The development servers will detect code changes when they are saved and automatically reload.